We’re excited you’re checking out one of our services this Sunday! When you come, here’s what to expect:

 For your convenience, giving envelopes are on tables along with pre-packaged communion when you come in.

 Again, all ministries, activities and services have not yet begun on campus.
-For example, we will not have an 8:45 a.m. or 5 p.m. service on campus for the foreseeable future.
+For example, we will not have a 5 p.m. service on campus for the foreseeable future.